 Looking to get started in the hemp business in New Mexico?
 Need to know who to talk to?
 Here's how the New Mexico Environment Department and the New Mexico Department of Agriculture work together to support the hemp industry.

-When you are ready to submit your hemp permit application and fee, please email a signed copy of your permit application to firstname.lastname@example.org.
+When you are ready to submit your hemp permit application and fee, please email or call (505) 222-9502 for submission details.